Learning quantum phases via single-qubit disentanglement: Numerical Results

 and the original Hamiltonian can be written as

-We found the optimal disentanglement of the nearest neighbor two-body with duality just coincides with the RL-ansatz in the phase of $\lambda <1$ (Fig~\ref{fig:TFIMdub}).
+We found that the optimal disentanglement of the nearest neighbor under the duality transformation coincides with the results of the RL agent in phase $\lambda <1$ (Fig.~\ref{fig:TFIMdua}).

-These results suggest that the agent learns that the duality of the Hamiltonian, which is an important feature in classifying quantum phases.
+The difference between the result of the RL agent and the theoretical optimal solution is negligible.
+These results suggest that the agent learns the duality of the Hamiltonian, which is an important feature in classifying quantum phases.
 This further shows that the RL agent has found the main local entanglement structure between different phases.

+It is important to recognize that the inherent duality of the model is already known, serving as a fundamental component of our understanding of phase transitions.
+This established knowledge allows us to apply \textbf{Theorem}~\ref{theorem1} effectively to determine phase transition points.
+In contrast, our machine learning approach was not initially programmed with knowledge of this duality, yet it successfully identified the same critical point as established by theoretical analysis.
+This demonstrates the capability of our method to independently corroborate theoretical insights.
+In such cases, \textbf{Theorem}~\ref{theorem1} cannot leverage duality transformations to derive an optimal solution.

+It is worth noting that, for small areas, finding the optimal disentangler might be simple, allowing us to use an exact solution instead of a machine learning approximation.
+However, to do this, one must know the interaction area of the main entanglement structure.
+Discerning this structure within the context of a quantum system proves to be a nontrivial task, demanding an extensive array of calculations.
+In practice, the accurate determination of the phase transition point poses a considerable challenge for all currently established methods.